IATA-Cargo/ONE-Record/working_draft/API/docs/subscriptions.md

 **Guidelines for Subscriptions in ONE Record:**

 - A [Subscription](https://onerecord.iata.org/ns/api#Subscription) MUST be immutable (unchangeable object), i.e. a [Subscription](https://onerecord.iata.org/ns/api#Subscription) cannot be changed after it is created and published.
-- Updating a [Subscription](https://onerecord.iata.org/ns/api#Subscription) requires to delete an existing [Subscription](https://onerecord.iata.org/ns/api#Subscription) and create a new [Subscription](https://onerecord.iata.org/ns/api#Subscription) that MUST be communicated to other ONE Record nodes.
+- Updating a [Subscription](https://onerecord.iata.org/ns/api#Subscription) requires to delete/revoke the active [Subscription](https://onerecord.iata.org/ns/api#Subscription) and create a new [Subscription](https://onerecord.iata.org/ns/api#Subscription) that MUST be communicated to other ONE Record nodes.
 - The publisher of a [Notification](https://onerecord.iata.org/ns/api#Notification) MUST ensure the guaranteed delivery.
 - It is RECOMMENDED to implement for each subscriber and each topic a message queue that is maintained by the publisher.
 While in transit, data is kept in message queues that ensure integrity and availability of the system.
 If a subscribing application is unavailable, messages are safely retained until the subscribing application returns to be available.
 - The publisher MUST ensure the guaranteed delivery.
 That means keeping data until the subscriber confirms it has received a particular [Notification](https://onerecord.iata.org/ns/api#Notification).

 **Subscription Data Model**